This article was last updated on Jan. 24, 2023.

 - Do some self-care.
 Exercise regularly, eat healthy and maintain a regular sleep schedule.

 - Stay connected to loved ones.
-Stay socially active via phone calls, Zoom calls, and other remote ways to connect.
+Stay socially active via phone calls, Zoom calls, and other ways to connect.

 A light on the horizon